nerves-project/erlinit/README.md

     --gid <id>
         Run the Erlang VM under the specified group ID

+    --graceful-shutdown-timeout <milliseconds>
+        After the application signals that it wants to reboot, poweroff, or halt, wait this many milliseconds for it to cleanup and exit.

     -h, --hang-on-exit
         Hang the system if Erlang exits.
 The default is to reboot.